jataware/dojo/README.md

 ## Setup

-1. Clone repo: `dev` is used as the stage/development branch.
+1. Clone repo: `main` is used as the stage/development branch.
 All work and Pull Requests are based against it.
 2. Run `$ make init` to configure and pull the required submodules.
 3. Optional: Add your secrets to the file `envfile`.